-FARM FUND - 42 Farmers have been given $1000 each as a loan to be able to plant, grow and harvest rice, cotton or corn.
-Land is owned by the farmers but they did not have the means to cultivate until these loans.
-In the past they rented their property to the government for $250 per year.
-With the loans they can now grow the crops themselves and then sell them.
-The $1000 loan is repaid to the parish after harvest, and a profit is realized by the farmer that far exceeds the $250 received from renting.
+FARM FUND -Initially 42 Farmers were given $1000 each as a loan to plant, grow and harvest rice, corn and beans.
+Land was owned by the farmers but they did not have the means to cultivate until these loans.
+In the past they rented their property to a local manufacturer for $250 per year.
+With these loans they are now able to grow their crops themselves and then sell them.
+The $1000 initial loans were repaid to the parish after harvest, and the profit realized by the farmer which far exceeded the $250 received from renting.
 There are about 135 farmers who have joined together to form a co-op.
 These farmers pool their crops together and are now exporting to India, China and possibly Japan.
 They have built a huge building which can house 20,000 bags of product.
 A rice mill has been donated along with a John Deere tractor, both from the generosity of St. Anthony parishioners.

-HOSPICE CENTER - A Hospice center has been constructed with donations made in memory of Mark Redmond.
-The facility was designed to be a place where the terminally ill can go to get compassionate medical care and be with their family during their final days.
+HOSPICE CENTER - A Hospice center was constructed with donations made in memory of Mark Redmond.
+The facility was built as a place where the terminally ill can go to get medical care and be with their family during their final days.
 A chapel was also built on the premises where prayer and Mass can be celebrated.
 Donations to this ministry help offset the costs of supplies and staff of this facility.

 CASA CONSTRUCTION - For $550 a home can be built for a Piuran family.
 These homes are built of bamboo poles, reed walls with a metal roof and door.
 To date St. Anthony members have built over 200 homes for families in Peru.

-GROCERY STORES - Approximately 17 in home “tiendas” have been sponsored enabling the mother of a family to stay home and sell staples right out the front window of her casa.
-The cost to start up one of these stores is $300 and generates about an income of approximately $3-5 per day.
+GROCERY STORES - Approximately 20 in home “tiendas” have been sponsored enabling the mother of a family to stay home and sell staples right out the front window of her casa.
+The cost to start up one of these stores is $250 and generates about an income of approximately $5 to $8 per day.

-QUILTERS for PERU - The parish Quilting Group works diligently all year to create beautiful works of art which are sold with proceeds benefiting a Peru family and the Senior Center in the village of LaLegua.
+QUILTERS for PERU - The parish Quilting Group works diligently all year to create beautiful works of art which are sold with proceeds benefiting a Peru family and the Senior Center in Piura.

-ANNUAL SHIPPING CONTAINER - A semi sized container is sent to our sister parish each year.
+ANNUAL SHIPPING CONTAINER - A semi-sized shipping container is sent to our sister parish each year.
 Participants in the Family to Family program are able to send items to their Peru family.
 Other members of our parish community are also invited to send useful items on this container.
-We've sent church pews on many of our containers that are extremely beneficial in the many chapels of Padre Joe's parish.
-Monetary donations to help offset the cost of shipping the actual container are most welcome!

 WE “CAN” FOR PERU - “We Can for Peru” is a monthly drive to collect aluminum cans which are then taken to a recycling center generating about $250-$300 per month which helps offset the cost of therapist salaries at the Therapy Clinic.

 ANNUAL PILGRIMAGE - A pilgrimage to Peru is made each year.
-About 25 people travel every year, some for the first time and others on a return visit.
-The awareness generated from these trips has made such an impact that it has resulted in establishing the many programs on-going within this sister parish relationship.
+All are welcome!
+The awareness generated from these trips has made such an impact that it helps to drive all the programs established within this sister parish relationship.